edheltzel/dotfiles/README.md

   * Almost all of git aliases are located in `.gitconfig` versus `_aliases.fish` or `fish/functions/setup.fish` - I've found this to work best for me.
 * Also check the `.gitignore_global` for anything you might want to add or remove.

 #### OSX
-* At the top of the setup.sh file, my computer name is set, replace this with your own computer name
+* At the top of the setup.sh file, my computer name is set as `MacDaddy` - might want to change it.

 ####  Packages
-This folder is a collection of the programs and utilities I use frequently.
-These lists can easily be amended to your liking.
+This folder is a collection of the programs and utilities I use.
+The lists can easily be amended for your workflow.

+* brewfile
+* gem.list
+* npm -g.list
+* pip3.ist

 #### Repos
 This folder is a collection of my own repos, some of which are even private.
 The existing lists can easily be edited or replaced by custom lists.